 If you are concerned that Medicare Advantage could be inconvenient or limit your services, there is another way to get full coverage and lower your out-of-pocket costs.
 Ohio Medicare Supplemental Insurance and a Ohio Medicare Part D Plan (for prescriptions) work hand-in-hand with your Original Medicare to give you the best coverage possible.

 A Medicare Supplement policy protects you from big medical bills and helps you lower the total annual cost of your healthcare.
 See our Ohio Medigap Plans page for more information.
 The good news is that all supplemental insurance is standardized, offering you the luxury to buy the coverage you need based on the lowest price.

 The healthcare insurance information provided on MedicareWire.com is derived from data files published by the U.S. Centers for Medicare and Medicaid Services (CMS).
-We make every attempt to keep our databases up-to-date.
-In spite of this, we simply cannot ensure the exactness of the details and only a licensed insurance agent can give you quote.
-For additional information go to the CMS website at: http://cms.gov.
+We update our databases quarterly.
+However, we are unable to verify the correctness of the data received.
+You must consult with a licensed insurance agent to get an exact quote for your situation.